ActionPL/duckstation_openbios_savestates/SLUS-00974/README.md

 **Description:**

 All maps, characters and secrets unlocked.
-Starts at main menu with "MULTIPLAYER" option highlighted.
+Starts at main menu with "MULTIPLAYER" option highlighted